ACCOMMODATION

 Accommodation

-Volunteers will be staying at a standard Ghanaian volunteer home-stay (Host-family) managed by the program coordinator.
 Accommodation is either provided in an individual or shared room along with other volunteer.
 By staying with a family you will experience the local Ghanaian culture, language customs and traditions from the first hand.
 Participants should note that living is of basic standard and you should not expect luxuries.
 Power cuts are common in Ghana and most rural houses do not have running water during times of drought.
 Bedding is provided, however, volunteers need to bring their own towels and mosquito nets (these can also be purchased in Ghana).

 Meals

+The host family provide breakfast and dinner (or all three meals if you are at your accommodation during weekends).
+At lunch breaks on working days, you can sample local cuisine at modestly priced cafes and restaurants.
+The cuisine is flavorsome; if simple.
+The best known Ghanaian staple is fufu, which consists of a basic starchy ingredient such as cassava, yam, plantain or rice.
+You may also be served different types of stew, be it fish, chicken or vegetable.
+Fried plantain is another popular local dish.
 Volunteers are provided with 2 meals (breakfast and dinner) at the host family house.
 Ghanaian cuisine consists primarily of starches, soups, beans, meat, and fish.
 The Starches consist mainly of rice and doughy balls made from mashed cassava, plantain or yams.
 Famous Ghanaian dishes include Banku and Fufu.

 During your Free Time